rackerlabs/rackspace-how-to/content/general/iad2-data-center-migration-customer-faq.md

 In addition to the backups, consider taking the following steps before the move
 night:

--   Correct any known disk issues before migration night, and ensure that there are no disk corruption issues by running a check disk (`chkdsk`).
+-   Correct any known disk issues before migration night.
+Ensure that there are no disk corruption issues by running a check disk (`chkdsk`).
 Doing so prevents any forced `chkdsk` operations when your server is turned on.

--   Fully install any pending Windows updates before the scheduled migration.
+-   Fully install any pending Windows&reg; updates before the scheduled migration.
-    If updates stop us from being able to gracefully turn off your servers, the downtime for the entire move group could be extended, and we might need to remove the power before the update process concludes.
+    If updates stop us from being able to turn off your servers gracefully, the downtime for the entire move group could be extended, and we might need to remove the power before the update process concludes.